-Lenders may charge an ERC if you make an overpayment in excess of any stated limit, if the loan is repaid early or you remortgage during early repayment period.
-This can sometimes be a significant amount, so you should always check the terms in the offer letter from your lender.
+Lenders may charge an ERC if you make an overpayment in excess of any stated limit, if the loan is repaid early or if you remortgage during the early repayment period.
+This can amount to a significant cost, so you should always check the early repayment terms in the offer letter from your lender.